Information Scrambling and the Correspondence of Entanglement- and Operator Dynamics in Systems with Nonlocal Interactions: The Local Regime

-In Fig.\,\ref{fig:entropy_norm}(a), the entanglement entropy for various values of $\alpha$ within the linear regime is shown.
+The effective local dynamics for $\alpha>2$ is further demonstrated in Fig.\,\ref{fig:entropy_norm}.
+In Fig.\,\ref{fig:entropy_norm}\,(a), the half-chain entanglement entropy for various values of $\alpha$ within the local regime is shown.
 With decreasing $\alpha$, the growth rate of entanglement entropy also decreases.
-The inset shows a clear collapse of the data if entropies are rescaled with the respective entanglement velocity $v_\mathrm{E}$, which highlights the linear dynamics in this regime.
-Figure\,\ref{fig:entropy_norm}(b) shows the squared commutator for various values of $\alpha$ within the linear regime.
+The inset shows a clear collapse of the data if time is rescaled with the respective entanglement velocity $v_\mathrm{E}^\alpha$, which highlights the local dynamics in this regime.
+Figure\,\ref{fig:entropy_norm}\,(b) shows the squared commutator for various values of $\alpha$ within the local regime.
 In a similar vein, the growth of the squared commutator decreases with smaller $\alpha$.
-A collapse at the wavefront, i.e., $C_r\left(t\right)=1/2$ can be observed if time is rescaled my means of the butterfly velocity, see the inset of Fig.\,\ref{fig:entropy_norm}(b).
-Moreover, we observe an increased broadening of the front with decreasing $\alpha$, which may be a first signature of the slower decay of small to intermediate Pauli strings as observed in the main article during the analysis of the operator size.
+A collapse at the operator front, i.e., $C_r\left(t=r/v_\mathrm{B}^\alpha\right)$ can be observed if time is rescaled my means of the butterfly velocity, see the inset of Fig.\,\ref{fig:entropy_norm}\,(b).
+Moreover, we observe an increased broadening of the operator front with decreasing $\alpha$, which may be a first signature of the slower decay of the operator density behind hte operator front as discussed in the main text.